 If losing weight was easy, no one would be overweight, right?
 Changing your habits and adopting a more well-balanced diet will be a steep learning curve for some people, but tracking your macros is one of those things that will be second nature after a little while.
-If you would like more guidance as you begin your macro-tracking journey, consider purchasing my Grit Squad or Grit Mentor plans.
+If you would like more guidance as you begin your macro-tracking journey, check out my coaching plans.

 How soon will I see results?